hKedia/dShare/report/README.md

 protocol which connects all peers in the network by a shared file system.
 It achieves this by combining previous peer-to-peer systems such as DHT, BitTorrent, and Git.
-The data in the IPFS network are modeled as a Merkle DAG thus providing a throughput storage system with content-addressed hyperlinks.
+The data in the IPFS network are modeled as a Merkle[@merkle1980protocols] DAG thus providing a throughput storage system with content-addressed hyperlinks.

 To transact on the IPFS network, a user does not need any tokens.

 Approach
 ========

-Below is a comparison between different timestamping methods and decentralized storage techniques explored above.
+This section compares the current state-of-the-art in decentralized timestamping and decentralized storage and provides an approach for building a secure information exchange overcoming the limitations of the existing systems.

 ![Comparing Decentralized
 Timestamping[]{label="fig:comparison-timestamping"}](comparison-timestamping.png){#fig:comparison-timestamping